netzkolchose/django-computedfields/docs/manual.rst

     Supported arguments:

     - ``applabel[.modelname]``
         Check only for models in `applabel`, or model `applabel.modelname`.
 Leave this empty to check for all known computed field models project-wide.
     - ``--progress``
         Show a progressbar during the run (needs :mod:`tqdm` to be installed).
     - ``--querysize NUMBER``
-      See ``COMPUTEDFIELDS_QUERYSIZE``.
+        See ``COMPUTEDFIELDS_QUERYSIZE`` setting.
     - ``--json FILENAME``
         Output desync field data to `FILENAME` as JSONL.
 Can be used to speedup a later `updatedata` call.
     - ``--silent``
         Silence normal output.
     - ``--skip-tainted``
         Skip scanning for tainted follow-ups.

 - ``updatedata``
     does a full update on computed fields and their follow-up dependants of the given models / apps.